aditya-armal/Aditya-Armal/README.md

 </div>

 <p align="justify">
-I am a seasoned Software Engineer with expertise in frontend development.
-My experience spans product-based companies, where I have excelled in creating customer dashboards, optimizing face recognition, and managing proposal processes.
-My academic projects demonstrate innovation and efficiency.
-I am a coding competition winner, a published author, and a former Technical Secretary, showcasing leadership and problem-solving skills.
-My diverse skill set and dedication make me a valuable asset for complex software and technology projects.
+👋 Greetings!
+I'm a seasoned Software Engineer specializing in frontend development, adept at building dynamic user interfaces with React.js, Redux, and leveraging React UI component libraries such as Ant Design, Material-UI, and Argon.
+Led successful AI surveillance projects for prestigious clients, such as the Indian Navy, demonstrating strong leadership and problem-solving skills.
+Published author, coding competition winner, and former Technical Secretary with a knack for cleverly integrating various technologies.
 </p>

 # 💻 Tech Stack: